0davidog/CI_PP1_FlatByTheCemetery/README.md

 ### Main Image
 - The first thing a user will take notice of is the large background image that dominates the index page.
 This will immediately give the user an idea what the site is about and sets the tone stylistically for the content within.
 - A short line of description 'Art and illustration by David C. O’Gara.
 Based in Derbyshire, UK" is in front of the image in varying positions dependent of screen size.
-This wil let the user know the subject of the site if they weren't already aware.
+This will let the user know the subject of the site if they weren't already aware.
 The container has a black background at half transparency to aid in readability and contrast against the page's background image.

 As this is the only content that is featured exclusively on the landing/index page the user should have their attention drawn to the header, displaying the sites title and its navigation menu.